What are Milia?

 Neonatal milia don’t require treatment because they can go away on their own.
 Milia in adults can last longer on the skin, but they don’t pose any health risks.
 They usually go away in a few weeks or months.

-However, if a person is bothered by the itchiness or their appearance, there are some ways to heal and get rid of milia:
+However, if a person is bothered by the itchiness or their appearance, there are some ways to treat milia:

 1. Manual Extractions by a Dermatologist (Best Option)